 You want your daughter to be accepting of all bodies, and to see her own body as an instrument, not an ornament.
 (Though, this is not to say that it’s wrong to enjoy “dressing up.”
 Again, balance is key.)
 Building your child’s self-esteem will also make it possible for her to find inherent value and worth in who she is, not in what she looks like.
 Pick up Real Kids Come In All Sizes (#CommissionsEarned) by Katy Kater – a great guide to help your child foster self-acceptance.

-If you or a loved one are coping with an eating disorder, contact the National Eating Disorder Association (NEDA) for support, resources, and treatment options.
-Call or text NEDA at 800-931-2237 or visit www.nationaleatingdisorders.org to reach a NEDA volunteer.
+If you or a loved one are coping with an eating disorder, visit the National Eating Disorder Association (NEDA) at www.nationaleatingdisorders.org for support and resources.

 Body Image Issues in Teens: Next Steps